Choosing a Camera for Landscape Photography

 • Telephoto Zoom - 70-200mm

-I've also built out a kit for long-range backpacking where weight is a higher premium, utilizing smaller prime lenses and a light-weight 70-200mm f/4 lens, with a total weight of 4.8 lbs:
+I've also built out a kit for long-range backpacking where weight is a higher premium, utilizing smaller prime lenses and a light-weight 70-200mm f/4 lens, which doubles as a macro lens, with a total weight of 4.9 lbs:

-Occasionally, I will also want a macro lens with me as well, and currently my go-to for that on my Sony set-up is a Voigtlandar 65mm.
+Occasionally, I will also want a dedicated macro lens with me as well, and currently my go-to for that on my Sony set-up is a Voigtlandar 110mm.
 My friends that use the Canon RF system rave about the Canon 100mm RF Macro due to its 1.4x magnification.

 A macro photograph of an aspen leaf - Choosing a camera for landscape photography can be difficult!